 Source: By Sebastian Ballard, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=13792295

 Peat based compost for vegetables

 Compos that was soil-free always used to be made of peat, however, increased requirements for this led to the stripping of wildlife habitats for peat.
 It’s not particularly environmentally friendly.
 While you can still find peat-based compost, it now contains a reduced amount of peat.
 Peat based compost contains other materials including fertilizer, sand, grit and other items.
-Check best compost here.
+Check best compost mix for vegetables here.

 Peat Free compost for vegetables

 Peat free compost is quite literally that.
 Compost that is made from base ingredients that do not include peat.
 These can be bark, green materials and wood fibre.
 Peat free compost usually also contains specifically added materials, depending on the proscribed use for the compost.
 So peat-free vegetable compost will include slow-release plant food designed especially for growing vegetables. > check the best peat-free composts here.